 Paper airplane icon

 Frequently Asked Questions

 You can either book online in advance and make sure you’ve got a ticket before it gets full, or turn up on the day and pay on the bus.
+When using the “furgons” you just pay a small amount in cash to the driver.
+If you decide to hitchhike then make sure that you agree before hand if the journey is free or if you need to pay a small amount.

+Paper airplane icon